Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization: Sample Complexity Analysis

 \section{Sample Complexity Analysis}

-We provide a sample complexity analysis of the problem, which stands as a core contribution of this paper along with the problem formulation itself that we provided in Section~\ref{sec:problem}.
-First, we consider the sample complexity of systematic generalization (Section~\ref{sec:complexity_generalization}).
-Then, we provide ancillary sample complexity results on the estimation of the causal structure (Section~\ref{sec:complexity_cuasal_discovery}) and the Bayesian network (Section~\ref{sec:complexity_bayesian_network}) of an MDP, which can be of independent interest.
+We provide a sample complexity analysis of the problem, which stands as a core contribution of this paper along with the problem formulation itself (\S~\ref{sec:problem}).
+First, we consider the sample complexity of systematic generalization (\S~\ref{sec:complexity_generalization}).
+Then, we provide ancillary results on the estimation of the causal structure (\S~\ref{sec:complexity_cuasal_discovery}) and the Bayesian network (\S~\ref{sec:complexity_bayesian_network}) of an MDP, which can be of independent interest.